 All Tyr could do was shake his head.
 It was as clear a signal as he could have presented.
 Fenrir now knew he had been played by Odin.
 He knew his friend had betrayed him.
 He yelped, but bit down hard and slammed his jaws shut.
 Tyr’s hand was severed at its limb within the flash of a second.

 The god of war did not scream.
-As he walked away in silence, a tear escaped from his eye.
+As he walked away, a silent tear escaped from his eye.
 He had fulfilled his oath towards Odin, yet he had lost a friend in doing so.
 He left the wolf, who was howling with anger, still struggling with his bonds.
 Odin nodded curtly at him.
 He knew that Fenrir had been dealt with… for now.